mbaniadam/Juniper-SRX-to-FortiGate/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for conversion process.

 ## Prerequisites